 Starting in 1991 the University of Minnesota and Minnesota State universities admitted students to baccalaureate programs under a common set of preparation requirements.
 These included four years of English; three years each of mathematics, science, and social studies; two years of a single world language; and one year of visual or performing arts.
 This establishes a strong model for high school students and has increased preparation.
-The University of Minnesota Twin Cities campus added a fourth year of math for freshman admitted in fall 2015 and beyond, based on research that completion of four years of math enhances student success in college.
+The University of Minnesota Twin Cities campus added a fourth year of math for freshmen admitted in fall 2015 and beyond, based on research that completion of four years of math enhances student success in college.

-Both systems have reviewed and addressed challenges presented by the Higher Learning Commission's (HLC) emphasis on faculty qualifications to ensure, as HLC states, "all instructors are appropriately qualified, including those in dual credit, contractual and consortial offerings".
+Both systems have reviewed and addressed challenges presented by the Higher Learning Commission's (HLC) emphasis on faculty qualifications to ensure, as HLC states, "all instructors are appropriately qualified, including those in dual credit, contractual and consortial offerings."
 HLC faculty guidelines discuss determining minimally qualified faculty in the context of dual credit.
 Primary qualifications include a master's degree in the field, or a master's degree and 18 graduate credits in the field, or a combination of criteria (as described).
 Meeting these criteria is still a need for a percentage of current instructors (to be met by 09/01/23) and will remain an ongoing need to sustain concurrent enrollment programs as instructors retire or leave the school.
 Minnesota institutions have designed and begun to offer accessible graduate courses to help instructors meet these credentials, although not all core discipline or career and technical needs have been addressed yet.
 The cost of graduate coursework and time encumbered by a high school instructor remain key inhibiting factors.
 Past legislative funding has been instrumental in making it possible for instructors to afford taking coursework.

-Both systems also participate in Generation Next, the Minneapolis - Saint Paul collective impact coalition dedicated to closing achievement and opportunity gaps.
+Both systems also participate in Generation Next, the Minneapolis-Saint Paul collective impact coalition dedicated to closing achievement and opportunity gaps.

-The University of Minnesota's College Readiness Consortium continues to support and expand use of a research-based, school-wide college and career readiness program for grades 6-12.
-Ramp-Up to Readiness[TM] is designed to increase the number of students who graduate high school with the knowledge, skills, and habits needed to obtain a degree or credential in higher education.
-Ramp-Up is used in approximately 200 Minnesota secondary schools.
-This is one-way schools have implemented the 2013 legislative requirement that all students begin personal postsecondary plans, including career exploration, no later than 9th grade.
+The University of Minnesota's College Readiness Consortium (CRC) continues to support preschool to grade 12 programming that helps students learn academic content and about going to college.
+In addition, use of the CRC's Ramp-Up to ReadinessTM, an evidence-based, school-wide college and career readiness curriculum for grades 6-12 has been expanded across the state.
+Ramp-Up is designed to increase the number of students who graduate with the knowledge, skills, and habits needed to obtain a degree or credential in higher education in five essential areas of readiness: academic, admissions, career, financial, and social/emotional.
+By doing so, Ramp-Up aims to make sure all students have an equitable opportunity to achieve social and economic mobility through higher education.